 I felt as though I was living in a documentary as I watched the first woman we encountered that night walk down a snowy, Mid-West neighborhood street.
-A prostitute, a sex worker, a heroin addict.
+A sex-trafficked woman, a slave, a heroin addict.
 I want to tell you about it, but first, let me tell you how and why I was there.

 I’ve been talking about and writing about capacity for years.
 Capacity is defined as the potential or suitability for accommodating something.
 Capacity is not about how busy you are or how much activity you can handle.
 Your real capacity is about PEOPLE and your potential or suitability for others to find shelter with you in the “tent” of your life (see earlier posts).
 I’ve said that I want my capacity to always be growing.
 In the past few months, with my family’s recent international relocation, my capacity certainly has been stretched once again, perhaps in new ways.